paulocilasjr/ludwig-use-cases/mnist/README.md

 CLI commmand
 $ ```ludwig experiment --dataset mnist_dataset.csv   --config config.yaml```

+## 4. Run on Galaxy

-# 5. To run on Galaxy, create a zip file with the `/training` and `/testing` directories.
+Create a zip file with the `/training` and `/testing` directories.
 Then upload the zip file, `mnist_dataset.csv`, and `config.yaml` to Galaxy and run the experiment.